Skip to main content

 • A hepaticojejunostomy joins the duct that carries bile from the liver to the jejunum.

-The decision on which one to use depends on where the blockage is.
+The decision on which bypass operation to use depends on where the blockage is.

-As mentioned in Surgery for Bile Duct Cancer, biliary bypass is more likely to be done if a patient is already having surgery to try to cure the cancer by taking it out, but it turns out the cancer cannot be totally removed.
-While a bypass is more invasive than placing a stent or catheter, it has some advantages in that it may last longer and infection is less likely to be a problem.
+As mentioned in Surgery for Bile Duct Cancer, biliary bypass is more likely to be done if you are already having surgery to try to cure the cancer by taking it out, but it turns out the cancer cannot be totally removed.
+A bypass is more invasive than placing a stent or catheter, but it has some advantages in that it may last longer and infection is less likely to be a problem.

 Photodynamic therapy (PDT)